-They are responsible for all aspects of the day-to-day operations of the residential care setting; recruiting and managing staff teams, managing budgets and ensuring that the quality of the services provided meets the National Care Standards.
+As a care manager, you'll be responsible for all aspects of the day-to-day operations within the care setting, including recruiting and managing staff, managing budgets and ensuring that the quality of the services provided meets national care standards.

-Care homes are becoming more specialised services, especially for people living with dementia or those at the end of life, and care managers are responsible for homes that provide all year, round-the-clock care.
+Care homes are becoming more specialised services, especially for people living with dementia or those at the end of life, and you'll be responsible for homes that provide all year, round-the-clock care.

 The best care managers ensure that their care services are clearly visible as a local resource integrated in the community.

 You can work in a variety of settings, including:

 - elderly care homes or nursing homes

 - supported housing (combines housing with support services for vulnerable people - both adults and young adults)